11 Communication Skills for Workplace Success

 5. Don’t Be Judgmental

-Depending on your position and what’s going on, you might need to tell someone they’re doing the wrong thing.
-That’s just part of being higher on the totem pole.
+Depending on your position and what’s happening, you might need to tell someone they’re doing the wrong thing.
+That's just part of being higher on the totem pole.

 Let’s say Timmy messes up a task.
 You’re his manager, and it’s your job to correct him.
 That’s perfectly fine.
 However, refrain from language that comes off as you picking on Timmy for messing up, and refrain from insinuating that the mistake will be repeated.